AIS2203-H-2022/ais2203_exercise1/README.md

 ```

 It might look a little bit different depending on if you are developing a library, a header-only library and/or an application.
-The overall goal is to keep the project structured in a sensiable way.
+The overall goal is to keep the project structured in a sensible way.

 Some examples: <br>
 https://github.com/open-simulation-platform/libcosim (library) <br>